zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/get-set-up/next/_index.md

-Now that you've used Test Kitchen to configure the `awesome_customers` cookbook locally, let's write a cookbook that configures a file and see how _Serverspec_ can help us automatically verify that the file was properly configured.
+Now that you have the hang of how to use Test Kitchen to configure a local virtual machine, let's write a cookbook that configures a basic web server and see how _Serverspec_ can help us automatically verify that our configuration behaves as we expect.